 In the wake of Colin’s work I then came alongside his son, Gareth, as he headed up the work of carrying the church forward into completely new areas of ministry and into a period of phenomenal growth and multiplication.
 Together we were able to walk an incredibly fruitful path.
 All the while we were both very conscious that the way had been paved by Colin’s foundational work.
 Without the previous emotional healing, the church’s story would not have been the same.

 More recently in Australia I led an Intentional Interim process for a church which had experienced a sequence of significant traumas and grief.
 It was bogged down in a space of disappointment, frustration and cocooning.
 2 years into the healing process we entered a happy place – with the energy to jump in to a wonderful new opportunity for life and ministry.
 The emotional healing was central to this process.

 What drove these two successful healing processes?

-Both processes used all the tools I outline in the posts about Intentional Interim.
+Both processes used ALL THE TOOLS I outline in my posts about Intentional Interim.
 But the most powerful tool for emotional healing was that of story-telling-and-laughter.